jdevfullstack-tutorials/what-is-github/README.md

 Now, the good thing about GitHub is that it can be used much like Google Docs to generate document files, provided it's purely text.
-Example of pure text content are classic novels, law articles, and complex tutorials.
+Examples of pure text content are classic novels, law articles, and complex tutorials.
 Take note, even though it's pure text, Markdown